Reception

 Little Wandle Letters and Sounds Revised is our phonics programme used in school.
 Right from the start of Reception, children will have a daily phonics lesson which follows the progression for Little Wandle Letters and Sounds and this continues in Year One and Year Two to ensure children become fluent readers.

 This half term, the children will continue to follow the Little Wandle Letters and Sounds Revised phonics programme.
-We will build on the learning from Autumn 1 by introducing more Phase 2 sounds, including digraphs (two letters that make one sound, such as ss, ll, ff, ck).
+We will build on the learning from Spring1 by revisiting and applying previously taught digraphs.
+Children will practise reading and writing words and simple sentences with increasing fluency and confidence.

 During our daily phonics sessions, children will have lots of opportunities to apply their learning through reading and writing activities, games, and small-group practice.
 We will also continue to focus on developing confident letter formation and using phonics to support early reading and writing in all areas of the curriculum.